How to Ensure Food Manufacturing Compliance

 Ultra Consultants and IQMS offer you an on demand webinar, How to Ensure Compliance in Food Manufacturing, providing lessons learned from teaming with the fastest growing food and beverage manufacturers.
 Automating auditing and compliance reporting is the future of food and beverage manufacturing as the lessons learned make a direct, positive contribution to product quality.

-- Audits increasing every year and compliance reporting are the new normal in food & beverage manufacturing.
-The typical food and beverage manufacturer performs over 60 audits for customers alone every year, with FDA audit and compliance reporting taking hundreds of hours to complete if they’re not automated.
-Instead of burning valuable time on manually-based data collection, it’s time to automate auditing and compliance reporting to free up quality management teams to take on the bigger challenges holding food & beverage manufacturers from faster growth.
+- Audits.
+Audits are the new normal in food manufacturing compliance.
+A typical food and beverage manufacturer performs over 60 audits for customers alone every year, with FDA audit and compliance reporting taking hundreds of hours to complete if they’re not automated.
+However, by automating the auditing and compliance reporting process, you free up your quality management teams to focus on more significant challenges and accelerate your growth.

-- Customer-driven audits are one of the most powerful catalysts driving continuous improvement, contributing to greater customer satisfaction, and ultimately more revenue.
+- Continuous Improvement.
 It’s time to get over the fear many food and beverage manufacturers have regarding audits and instead see them as coaching feedback of how to improve.
 Food and beverage manufacturers dominating their industry segments and markets are always looking for ways to improve.
 They’ve learned that ISO 9001 certification generates an initial sales bump that can be turned into long-term sales acceleration if combined with new products and programs when streamlined with audit and compliance reporting.
 Food and beverage Manufacturers who attain and stay in compliance with ISO 9001 attain greater employment and sales growth long-term based on the Harvard Business School Working Paper, Quality Management and Job Quality: How the ISO 9001 Standard for Quality Management Systems Affects Employees and Employers by David I. Levine and Michael W. Toffel.

 Presented below are four reasons why quality audits need to become routine in food & beverage manufacturing:

-- More accurately tracking major and minor non-conformances by a given food or beverage product, prioritizing them, and what action is needed to resolve each faster.
-Product quality problems can turn into customer and public relations problems incredibly quick.
+Product quality problems can turn into customer and public relations problems incredibly quickly.
 Completing periodic internal audits to track major and minor non-conformances by product is essential for staying on top of any potential major product non-conformances.
 Capturing trending data based on noncompliance/corrective action (NC/CA), Corrective Action/Preventative Action (CAPA) and customer requests, then scoring nonconformances using a quality management system can help in defining which quality issue gets addressed first.

-- Keep customer-based metrics and Key Performance Indicators (KPIs) at the center of audits and track how operations plant-wide are performing versus plan.
+Focus on customer-based metrics and KPIs when auditing operations plant-wide and track how well operations are performing against the plan.
 Often the most valuable audits find where internal disconnects are causing customers lost time, orders, and the potential to generate more revenue on their own.
 Audits need to track and trend order entry accuracy, warehouse pick accuracy, on-time delivery percentage, orders shipped without damage (% of orders shipped damage-free) and percentage of orders invoiced correctly.

 These factors define perfect order performance.